robch/mdx/README.md

   --line-numbers               Include line numbers in the output --remove-all-lines REGEX     Remove lines that contain the specified regex pattern

-  --file-instructions "..."
-Apply the specified instructions to each file using AI CLI (e.g., @file) --threads N                  Limit the number of concurrent file processing threads (default <number_of_processors>)
+  --built-in-functions         Enable built-in functions in AI CLI (file system access) --file-instructions "..."
+Apply the specified instructions to each file using AI CLI (e.g., @file) --instructions "..."
+Apply the specified instructions to the entire output using AI CLI --threads N                  Limit the number of concurrent file processing threads (default <number_of_processors>)

-  --save-file-output FILENAME  Save the output to the specified file (e.g. {filePath}/{fileBase}.md) --instructions "..."
-Apply the specified instructions to the entire output using AI CLI --save-output FILENAME       Save the entire output to the specified file
+  --save-file-output FILENAME  Save file output to the specified file (e.g. {filePath}/{fileBase}-output.md) --save-output FILENAME       Save the entire output to the specified file

 @ARGUMENTS